emmaerre/FinalProject2025/methodology.md

 <h3>Initial query - listing musical instrument</h3>

-Our first <a href="https://dati.cultura.gov.it/sparql">SPARQL</a> query aimed to retrieve all distinct musical instruments classified under the <a href="https://w3id.org/arco/ontology/arco/MusicHeritage">arco:MusicHeritage</a> class, along with their labels:
+Our first <a href="https://dati.cultura.gov.it/sparql">SPARQL</a> query aimed to retrieve all distinct musical instruments classified under the <a href="https://w3id.org/arco/ontology/arco/MusicHeritage">arco:MusicHeritage</a> class, along with their labels, in ascending order:

 <img src="./assets/images/img1.png" alt="img1">